bvarner/meta-bvarner-embedded/README.md

-# meta-embedded
+# meta-bvarner-embedded
-OpenEmbedded bitbake recipes
+OpenEmbedded bitbake recipes I've cooked up.

+Add this as a layer, and bake away. :-)